 Our faculty practice at sites across the Southwestern Medical District and in the Dallas community.
 Inpatient services are provided at Parkland Memorial Hospital, UT Southwestern University Hospitals, and Children’s Medical Center.
-Outpatient surgical care is provided at Parkland’s Simmons Ambulatory Surgery Center, and UT Southwestern’s Outpatient Building.
+Outpatient surgical care is provided at Parkland’s Simmons Ambulatory Surgical Center, and UT Southwestern’s Outpatient Building.

 Regardless of the venue, our goal is to provide well-woman care, as well as expertise in gynecologic specialty areas such as dysplasia, vulvology, sexual dysfunction, infectious diseases, minimally invasive surgery, contraception, and family planning.

 The Intermediate Care Center (ICC) at Parkland Memorial Hospital is one of only a few emergency rooms in the nation dedicated solely to triage and treating emergent and urgent obstetric and gynecologic problems.

 The ICC is managed 24 hours a day by residents with faculty supervision.
 Nurse practitioners operating under protocol treat the routine complaints and augment faculty and resident patient care.

 Located on Parkland Memorial Hospital’s ground floor, the ICC offers two minor surgery rooms, an ultrasonography suite, and timely access to internal medicine and general surgery consultants.